Interview by Lula Criado

 The chief enemy of creativity is the notion that creativity happens with a blank page.
 Creativity comes in response to constraints.
 The most interesting, important, genuinely creative responses that the designers or artists or anyone comes up with is in the context of a situation in which all of the normal ways of doing something won’t work.

-You see everything around you differently in relationship to an emergency.
-If we take this and apply it to design, both in terms things to be working with and ways to see everything new again ‒ this idea of the emergency ‒ but also see it as a point where something new and unexpected actually emerges ‒ that’s where creativity actually happens.
+You see everything around you differently in relation to an emergency.
+If we take this and apply it to design, both in terms of things to be working with and ways to see everything new again ‒ this idea of the emergency ‒ but also see it as a point where something new and unexpected actually emerges ‒ that’s where creativity actually happens.

-One last, you couldn’t live without…
+You couldn’t live without…